Preventing Infections in Our Health Service

 The graph shows the hand hygiene compliance rate for BHS for the last four audit periods.
 A rate higher than the benchmark is desirable.

-In the last four audit periods (July 2021 to October 2022), BHS has consistently achieved greater than the benchmark of 80% compliance.
+In the last four audit periods, BHS has consistently achieved greater than the benchmark of 80% compliance.